China steps up inspections of Brazil meat imports

-BEIJING, July 4 China's quality watchdog has stepped up inspections of Brazilian meat imports following a recent U.S. ban on some beef products from the South American country.
+BEIJING, July 4 (Reuters) - China's quality watchdog has stepped up inspections of Brazilian meat imports following a recent U.S. ban on some beef products from the South American country.

 China will take steps if it finds food safety issues in meat imports from Brazil and notify the public in a timely manner, China's General Administration of Quality Supervision, Inspection Quarantine said in a statement sent to Reuters.